-The standing seam system provides a rain-tight roof and façade covering where the pitch is in excess of 3°, preferably > 7°.
-The single standing seam is used for roofs with a pitch steeper than 25° and for façades.
+The standing seam system provides a rain-tight roof and façade covering where the angle of inclination is in excess of 3°, preferably > 7°.
+The single standing seam is used for roofs with a angle of inclination steeper than 25° and for façades.
 For roofs with a pitch angle lower than 25° the double standing folded seam is used.

 The standing seam system makes it possible for a roof or façade to be covered with titanium zinc quickly and at reasonable cost.
-This is because preformed bays are used, and the seams are folded mechanically, reducing manual folding to a minimum.
-The preformed bays are supplied in custom-made sizes and are locked together on site with a single or double fold, by machine or by hand.
-Aside from straight bays, curved (convex and concave) and tapering bays can be made easily.
+This is due to the fact that prefabricated panels, and the seams are folded mechanically, reducing manual folding to a minimum.
+The prefabricated panels are supplied in custom-made sizes and are locked together on site with a single or double fold, by machine or by hand.
+Aside from straight panels, curved (convex and concave) and tapering bays can be made easily.
 The bays are secured to the substructure by means of fixed and sliding clips (see figure 5.1.1).